SaaS Compliance

 Cons

-• The 48-hour / expedited settlement expectation for Section 17(2) is not directly detailed.
+• Specific 48-hour F&F settlement timeline is not detailed.

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.